Chart Color Schemes

 The educational profile of Yackandandah exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high at 31.0%, including 11.8% in primary education, 9.5% in secondary education, and 3.0% pursuing tertiary education.
-The area's four schools have a combined enrollment of 397 students, with typical Australian school conditions (ICSEA: 1018) and balanced educational opportunities.
-All four schools focus exclusively on primary education, with secondary options available in surrounding areas.
-School capacity is limited locally at 7.2 places per 100 residents, compared to the regional average of 17.6, leading many families to travel for schooling.
+Educational participation is high at 31.0%, including primary education (11.8%), secondary education (9.5%), and tertiary education (3.0%).
+Yackandandah's four schools have a combined enrollment of 397 students, operating under typical Australian school conditions with balanced educational opportunities.
+These schools focus exclusively on primary education, with secondary options available in nearby areas.
+Local school capacity is limited at 7.2 places per 100 residents compared to the regional average of 17.6, leading many families to travel for schooling.

 Frequently Asked Questions - Education